cambutler33/my386blog/_posts/2023-03-14-Golf-Earnings-Project.md

 ### Step 0: Tools

-For this webscraping process, I used the pandas, requests, and BeautifulSoup packages.
+For this webscraping process, I used the pandas, requests, and BeautifulSoup packages in Python.

 ### Step 1: Scrape First Year

+Below is how the data looks on ESPN.com.
+We will pull the top 50 players from each year and then combine them.

 ![Figure](https://github.com/cambutler33/my386blog/raw/main/assets/images/espn.png)

+The below code shows I scraped the 2022 data from ESPN.

 ```
 # 2022 data